telenkor/light-pollution-map-osmand/README.md

 <!-- USAGE EXAMPLES -->
 ## Disclaimer

-The Project was tested on the OsmAnd+ v4.8.4 application and Android 8, Android 14.
+The Project was tested on the OsmAnd+ v4.8.4 application and Android 8/14.